 Encompassing just 160 square acres of land, Rainbow Bridge National Monument is one of the smallest units of the National Park Service.
 However, what it lacks in size it more than makes up for with an abundance of unique and interesting features.
-The primary feature is of course Rainbow Bridge itself, one of the largest natural bridges in the world.
+The primary feature is, of course, Rainbow Bridge itself, one of the largest natural bridges in the world.

-Hiking to the Bridge
+How to Rainbow Bridge

 All of Rainbow Bridge's Passport Stamps are physically located at Glen Canyon's various visitor centers.
 There is not one at Rainbow Bridge.
 When these visitor centers are closed we cannot access those physical Passport Stamps.
 So if you can't go in person, please download our stamps here.
 Glen Canyon and Rainbow Bridge are located in the yellow section of your passport book, but there is also a black version for legibility.